Improving communication with your patients and Staff is incredibly important to the process of making your medical practice as efficient as possible.

 Conclusion

-It’s all about providing top-level care and making sure that you prioritize the patient’s needs before everything else.
+It’s all about the Patients and Staff.
+It’s all about providing top-level care and prioritizing the patient’s needs.

-Sometimes, this means that you need to step up your communication style to really eliminate problematic errors—so that all of the information that needs to be communicated can be assured of being communicated.
+Sometimes, this means that you need to step up your communication style to eliminate problematic errors—so that all of the information that needs to be communicated can be assured of being communicated.